The Smile Studios Dental Group Practice Policies

 - By dismissal or any other detriment.

-The practice will undertake to provide support, assistance and, if necessary, counselling to members of the practice who are victims of violence and aggression in the course of their work.
+The practice will undertake to provide support, assistance and, if necessary, counseling to members of the practice who are victims of violence and aggression in the course of their work.
 In appropriate cases, a discretionary period of sick leave on full pay will be granted

 - Following and keeping up-to-date with evidence-based guidance